Data Science at the National Audubon Society

-“Domino has allowed our quantitative researchers to scale-up our analysis faster and with less effort.
-We can generate hundreds of models, run diagnostics and select the best-performing model in relatively little time.
-This is critical, as the models they’re building incorporate huge areas of land, at high spatial resolution and need lots of processing time,” Wilsey said.
+“Domino has allowed our quantitative researchers to scale-up our analysis faster and with less effort,” said Wilsey.
+“We can generate hundreds of models, run diagnostics, and select the best-performing model in relatively little time, and we’ve been able to crunch years of work into months.
+This is critical, as the models we’re building incorporate huge areas of land at high spatial resolution, and need lots of processing time.”

 The Domino Effect

-“Thanks to the horsepower of Domino, this will be the most in-depth research ever conducted on the effects of climate change on grassland birds,” Wilsey said.
-One of the project’s unique contributions will be its ability to display both broad-scale and local data.
+Thanks to the horsepower of Domino, this is the most in-depth research ever conducted on the effects of climate change on birds in North America.

 Better measuring success.
 As a non-profit, Audubon measures its success by how much habitat it has protected and how many birds it has saved.
 “With our data science work, we can show with hard data trends that we’re actually having an impact,” said Wilsey.